Thanksgiving Point: Farm Country

 Farm Country is a working farm open to visitors.
-During the summer, a Junior Master Gardener Club maintains the garden, growing things like tomatoes, basil, peppers, watermelon, and pumpkins.
+During the summer, a Junior Master Gardener Club maintains the garden and grows tomatoes, basil, peppers, watermelon, and pumpkins.
 Other demonstration gardens include a USDA People's Garden.
 There are daily live cow-milking demonstrations, traditional farm animals, and wagon and pony rides.

 Museum of Ancient Life

 The Museum of Ancient Life at Thanksgiving Point first opened in 2000.
 A group of Utah paleontologists approached Thanksgiving Point with an idea to build a world-class dinosaur museum.
-Together, they planned and assembled the exhibits of the Museum of Ancient Life, one of the world's largest collections of mounted fossils.
+Together, they planned and assembled the exhibits of the Museum of Ancient Life, one of the world's largest collections of mounted fossil casts.
 The museum's goal was to take collections out of cases and put them into an immersive environment.

-The museum also features a large movie screen auditorium named the Mammoth Screen 3D Theater.
-During museum hours, the theater shows large format science films relevant to the museum's collections and exhibition.
+The museum also previously featured a large movie screen auditorium named the Mammoth Screen 3D Theater.
+During museum hours, the theater showed large format science films relevant to the museum's collections and exhibition.

 Museum of Natural Curiosity

 Thanksgiving Point's Museum of Natural Curiosity opened in May 2014.
-The museum features five exhibit areas: Rainforest, Waterworks, Kidopolis, Traveling Exhibits, and a five-acre outdoor component, Discovery Garden.
+The museum features five exhibit areas: Rainforest, Waterworks, Kidopolis, Traveling Exhibits, and Discovery Garden.